 What Exactly Is Tongue and Groove System?

 Tongue and Groove is the traditional way to fit wood flooring.
-It is a rather simple system where each plank has a tongue which fits into the groove of the adjacent plank next to it.
+It is a rather simple system where each plank has a tongue that fits into the groove of the adjacent plank next to it.
 After the tongue has been put into place it has to be knocked firmly into position.

 The system may be simple but the installation isn’t that easy to perform.
 If you are not very careful while fitting, you can displace the planks already joined.
-In most cases it is better to call a professional fitter.
+In most cases, it is better to call a professional fitter.
 The floor itself can be secret screwed, nailed or glued to the subfloor or even floated over an underlay.
 The system can be used with both solid wood and engineered floors and installed over any subfloor as long as the latter has been properly prepared for the task.

 What Are the Benefits of Tongue and Groove System?

-- T&G will perform better than Click system in high humidity areas since it is less prone to breaking or splintering when suffering from excessive movement
+- T&G will perform better than the Click system in high humidity areas since it is less prone to breaking or splintering when suffering from excessive movement

 - Most tongue and groove systems are glued which makes the movement more silent and if you are having a floated floor